2017.11.12 / updated 2018.08.24 and 2020.01.19, 2020.07.27 | By Gregory Nagy

+§3.
 For a convenient introduction, we cite Parry 1930 and 1932; also, the second edition of Singer of Tales, edited by Stephen Mitchell and Gregory Nagy, 2000, with a new Introduction by the two editors.
-A third edition, to be published simultaneously in print and online, is planned for 2018, and the new editor is David Elmer.
+A third edition has been published in 2019, and the new editor is David Elmer.

 A synchronic perspective on a system has to do with the static aspect of linguistic analysis, whereas a diachronic perspective deals with various kinds of evolution of the system.
 So, synchrony and diachrony refer respectively to an existing state of a language and to phases of evolution in the language.